peterboehm/mod-licenses/README.md

 grails -port 8081 -Dgrails.env=vagrant-db run-app

+## Integration Tests

+You will need to manually set up a postgres database user to hold the different test schemas and tenants.
+If using the vagrant backend box, use the following

+    vagrant ssh
+    sudo su - root
+    sudo su - postgres
+    psql
+    CREATE DATABASE okapi_modules_test;
+    GRANT ALL PRIVILEGES ON DATABASE okapi_modules_test to folio_admin;

+This will configure an okapi_modules_test database and grant access to the folio_admin user.
+If you're using a local postgres setup, you will need the emulate the above in your local config.

 ## Troubleshooting

 This module runs on port 8081 when run from the run_external_reg.sh script, and this port is the assumed default for the deployment descriptor.
 This is so that